leoluclol/Jarvis/README.md

 	Install PortAudio system headers, then reinstall dependencies.
 - Wake word not detected:
 	Check microphone input level and background noise.
+- Speech is cut off too early:
+	Increase the end-of-speech silence timeout in jarvis.py if needed.
 - No responses from OpenAI:
 	Verify OPENAI_API_KEY in .env and network access.
 - Assistant hears itself too often: